Azure/Communication/README.md

 # Azure Communication Services
 This repo collates SDKs, roadmap information, release notes, and samples for developers using [Azure Communication Services](https://azure.microsoft.com/en-us/services/communication-services/).
+This repo is not open to contributions at this time, though many of the linked SDKs are open-source and allow contributions.

-Find Here:
+**Find here:**
 - **SDKs** - Download client libraries
 - **Roadmap** - Review priorities for current and future service development
 - **Release Notes** - Find [collated release notes](https://github.com/Azure/Communication/tree/master/releasenotes) for the service and SDKs